Home Blog Project & work management

 A harsher approach is an admonition.
 This method seems outdated, but some people claim that it’s the only thing that works for them.
 Remember that when you are admonishing your team, you must focus on the problem, not the person.
 Sometimes even a gentle reminder that you are unhappy with a certain situation will do the trick.

 Some people might not have a strong sense of duty or simply be stubborn.
 While offering support might not upset anyone, an admonition surely can.
 Avoid it with sensitive people, and make sure you don’t criticize a specific person in public.
 This can lead to unnecessary tensions.

 The saying “old habits die hard” is entirely true.
 Once people establish a habit, they always adhere to the same pattern.
 When you create a habit of tracking time within your developers, they will do it automatically, without questioning its validity.
 Charles Duhigg claims in his book The Power of Habit: Why We Do What We Do in Life and Business that habits consist of three parts: a trigger that initiates the habit, a routine activity that follows, and the reward expected at the end.
 If you want to establish a routine activity (project time tracking), think about the right trigger and reward.

 You can either construct your habit loop or rely on solutions that will provide one for you.
-Trophy for Jira can be of great help here.
+Dedicated gamification tools can be of great help here.
 Your team will get a trigger in the form of an application encouraging them to track time (the routine activity).
 Then your developers will get points as a reward.
 After some time, your team will develop the desired habit additionally strengthened by Trophy for Jira.

 Creating a habit on your own will require you to constantly monitor your developers.
 When you teach your team to perform a task in a specific way, it will be very difficult to change it.
 Once formed, habits aren’t very flexible.